 Billionaires didn’t become billionaires by making bad investment choices.
 And billionaires have been collecting art for generations; for example, the Rockefellers amassed a collection that sold for an eye-popping $835 million in 2017.

-Blue-chip art outpaced the S&P 500 from 1995-2021, which is impressive considering that historic bull run we’re now witnessing.
-The Wall Street Journal recently reported that art is “among the hottest markets on Earth.”
+Contemporary art prices outpaced the S&P 500 by 131% from 1995-2021, which is impressive considering the volatility vortex we’re now witnessing.
+It’s no secret: the Wall Street Journal recently reported that art is “among the hottest markets on Earth.”

-Art also has one of the lowest correlations to stocks that you can find.
-In other words, art’s value doesn’t have anything to do with the stock market’s wild swings, which makes it a good hedge.
+A Citi study recently found that art also has one of the lowest correlations to stocks that you can find.
+In other words, art’s value doesn’t have anything to do with the stock market’s volatility, which makes it a good hedge against rising inflation and market crashes.

 4. Chop your car insurance bill by $700 a year